 - CBDv – Cannabidivarin

 - CBGa – Cannabigerolic Acid

 As we uncover more about the therapeutic potential of cannabis, CBD-dominant strains are becoming increasingly desirable for their medicinal and non-mind-altering effects.
 CBD-potent cannabis strains do not produce feelings of paranoia that can often accompany THC.
-Instead, they offer a relaxed calming sensation that doesn’t affect cognition.
+Instead, most offer a relaxed, calming sensation that doesn’t affect cognition.
 Sour Tsunami, Charlotte’s Web, Harlequin, and Pennywise are just some examples of strains that are CBD potent.
 Cannabis products that are high in CBD have been shown to be especially helpful in treating patients with multiple sclerosis, Crohn’s disease, PTSD, seizures, and epilepsy.